-A password manager or password vault, like LastPass, securely stores all your passwords so that you don’t have to remember all of them, write them down, or store them somewhere that’s not secure.
+A password manager or password vault to securely stores all your passwords so that you don’t have to remember all of them, write them down, or store them somewhere that’s not secure.
 Password managers typically have features such as a browser extension that will autofill your passwords on different sites; a form-fill option to fill in information that’s commonly asked for, like your name, address, and phone number; and a secure place to store notes that contain sensitive information, like account numbers.

 Another benefit of password managers is that they help you stay on top of password hygiene by generating secure passwords and alerting you to any duplicated passwords in your vault.
 For accounts that have password requirements, like a special character or a certain length, you can tell the password manager what these requirements are and it will come up with a random and secure password that fits these specifications.
 Then, it will save this password in your vault so that you don’t have to remember it every time you log in.